betaglot/plantabeta/docs/app/Overview.md

 # 🔷<beta>BetaApp</beta>

 Everything made so far is Documentation for this App.
-App is designed to mimic a planter's experience.
-Planters create, edit, view, browse, compose, record Beta.
+App is designed to mimic a plantor's experience.
+Plantors create, edit, view, browse, compose, record Beta.

 BetaApp can be used for Klimbeta and PutPlant